google/applied-machine-learning-intensive/acs/ac1/_sources/basic_descriptive_statistics/measures_of_center.rst

 these measures of center may be.
 Say someone asked you for your advice about where they wanted to move after graduation and that weather was a major concern for them.
 You want to give them a summary statistic to accurately summarize the data.
 Would the mean or median make more sense?
-You will walk through an example to find out.
+Walking through the next example can help you figure that out.

 .. _measures_of_center_weather: